hanubeki/SC55_Soundfont/README.md

 # SC55 to Soundfont Converter
-Written by Kitrinx and NewRisingSun.
+Written by Kitrinx and NewRisingSun, forked by hanubeki.

+## Fork notice
+This fork is considered "finished."
+Feel free to fork this if you want add something.

 # Requirements